-Gordon Huddleston Gordon Huddleston served on our board from 2017 to 2018 and as a Board advisor during 2019.
-Mr. Huddleston served on the Bank's board of directors from 2012 to 2018.
+Gordon Huddleston Gordon Huddleston served on our board from 2017 to 2018, as a Board advisor during 2019 and on our Board during 2020.
 Mr. Huddleston is a Partner of Aethon Energy and has served as Co-President since 2013.
 From 2010 to September 2013, Mr. Huddleston served as Aethon's Chief Investment Officer.
-Mr. Huddleston graduated from Vanderbilt University with a Bachelor of Science.
-In Engineering Science.
+Mr. Huddleston graduated from Vanderbilt University with a Bachelor of Science. in Engineering Science.
 His business experience and leadership at Aethon Energy qualifies him to serve on our Board.